kellyx1636/about-Kelly/README.md

     * _The Life and Adventures of Buffalo Bill_ by Colonel William F. Cody
     * _The Frontier in American History_ by Frederick Jackson Turner
     * _A People's History of the United States_ by Howard Zinn
+4. Algebra 2
+    * Unit 1
+        * Function family review (general shape, key Features, etc.)
+        * Mathematical models illustrate the behavior of real world situations
+        * Functions can be represented in multiple, equivalent ways
+        * Inverse of a function